Solid Waste and Recycling

 To learn more about recycling in Virginia and the state's efforts, please visit DEQ's recycling pages.

-Individuals may also consider buying fewer pre-packaged foods and other items in favor of bulk goods and goods purchased directly from local producers; reducing the amount of catalog and bulk mail they receive; and advocating and using products that contain recycled materials and reduced packaging.
+Individuals may also consider buying fewer pre-packaged foods and other items in favor of bulk goods and goods purchased directly from local producers; reducing the amount of -- and recycling -- the catalog and bulk mail they receive; and advocating and using products that contain recycled materials and reduced packaging.

 State rankings are ordered so that #1 is understood to be the best.